|The Last Supper|

 When Jesus spoke of His temple, He wasn't talking about a stone and mortar temple in Jerusalem built with human hands.
 He is speaking figuratively.
 When He speaks of the bread and wine at the last supper, He is speaking figuratively of His death on the Cross.

 In I Corinthians 10: 14-17, the inspired writer is warning Christians to FLEE from idolatry.
 He probably knew that the carnal mind would turn the last supper into some man-made idolatrous ritual.
 How do we have communion with bread and wine?
-Do we eat and drink it?
-No. Communion is spiritual; communion with the Father is accessed through faith in the Finished Work of the Cross.
+We don't: we eat it and drink it---it is a physical, bodily function.
+Communion is spiritual; communion with the Father is accessed through faith in the Finished Work of the Cross.
 "For we being many are one bread, and one body."
 Does this mean that we are one big loaf of multigrain bread?
 No, the writer is talking about a spiritual Body of Christ, bread from Heaven.

 If we abide in Christ (die to self), we are broken bread and poured-out wine--a living sacrifice--for others to feed upon.
 We are spiritual food for a sin-sick world hungry for Jesus, Bread from Heaven.